roura356a/csk/intl.en-US/User Guide/Kubernetes cluster/Cluster management/Create a managed Kubernetes cluster.md

 **Note:** The deployment of Container Service managed Kubernetes clusters depends on the application deployment capabilities of Alibaba Cloud ROS.
 Therefore, you need to activate ROS before creating a managed Kubernetes cluster.

--   Your account must have a balance of 100 RMB and pass the real name authorization.
-Otherwise, you cannot create Pay-As-You-Go Elastic Compute Service \(ECS\) instances and Server Load Balancer \(SLB\) instances.
 -   The SLB instances created with the cluster support only the Pay-As-You-Go billing method.
 -   Kubernetes clusters support only the Virtual Private Cloud \(VPC\) network type.
 -   By default, each account has a specified quota for the cloud resources it can create.
 If the number of cloud resources exceeds the quota, the account cannot create a cluster.
 Make sure you have enough quota before creating a cluster.
 To increase your quota, open a ticket.